Windows 11 for ARM Devices: Compatibility Guide (2025)

 ❌ Not Compatible:

-• Apps with kernel-level access (VPNs, antivirus tools)
+• Apps with kernel-level access (some VPNs, older antivirus tools)

 Virtualization on Apple Silicon (M1/M2/M3)